 Sam helpfully relates the text to living life today, being church and watching for signs that Jesus' coming is close, while taking every opportunity for sharing the gospel.
 It is a resounding call to put our absolute trust in God's word while pursuing an uncompromising faith and prayer life, as Daniel did while living in exile in a pagan land, refusing to bow the knee to foreign gods or emperors, even on pain of death.

 This book is a perfect recipe for stirring up our faith in a God who hears our every prayer and who is in ultimate control of our destiny.

 'Great God of Heaven' (278 pp) is published by Christian Year Publications, and is available from Ritchie Christian Media for £8.99 + p&p

 You may also be interested in

-Hello everyone and welcome to 'The Week Ahead'.
-Click on the photo above, which will take you to the next page, then click here to see the news for the week commencing 25th...
+Hello everyone and welcome to The Methodist News.
+Click here to see the news for the week commencing 25th...

 Our friends on the Ryedale Circuit have put together a YouTube service for the (Women's) World Day of Prayer on Friday 5th March.
 It has ecumenical voices and uses the set service from Vanuatu.You will be able to access the service from Thursday, 4th March at 12noon by clicking https://youtu.be/g...